zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 ## Summary

 Take a look through the code again.
 Essentially now the flow is that a React eventHandler calls a callback which then calls `store.dispatch()` to dispatch an action.
 Inside the dispatch action, we have a call to `render()`, which re-renders our application.
 So each time someone clicks on our counter button, the store is updated, and then the application is re-rendered.

+<p class='util--hide'>View <a href='https://learn.co/lessons/integrating-react-and-redux-codealong'>Integrating React And Redux Codealong</a> on Learn.co and start learning to code for free.</p>